hikoworks/hikolang/doc/error_handling.md

 }
 ```

-You may throw an error from within an `catch` block.
-Unlike `trap` the error
-argument is required, this so that it easy to determine which errors a
-function can throw.
+You may `throw` or `trap` within a `catch` block, to continue processing an
+error up the stack.
+This is useful when you want to rethrow an error.

 ```
 try {
-    var x = foo()
+    let x = foo(5)
     bar()
 } catch {
     throw my_error
 }
 ```

-The compiler will track which errors can be thrown (or rethrown) by a function.
+The compiler will track which errors can be thrown or trapped by a function.
-It is a static error if a function may throw an error that is not be caught by
+It is a static error if a function may throw an error that is not caught by
 the caller.

 A function protype can be declared with a list of errors it can throw.
 The